arthur-nepomuceno/arthur-nepomuceno/README.md

 ###### INTRO:

-  Full Stack Junior Web Developer currently working with .NET and Angular on the security team of an investment bank.
+Hands-on experience in the financial sector, having worked in the security and fraud prevention team of an international investment bank.

+Focused on back-end development, with strong skills in Python, TypeScript, Django, and Node.js.
+Experienced in API development and software integration.

+Excellent communication skills, with the ability to give and receive constructive feedback while fostering a healthy and collaborative work environment.

 ###### Certificates (most recents first):
 - [AZ-900: Microsoft Azure Fundamentals Exam Prep - APR 2024](https://www.udemy.com/course/az900-azure)